We have a strong complaint & compliance rules, policies & strategies for our customers.

 At ALA we have highly professional, experienced and award winning trainers & instructors.

-The main function of a lifeguard is quite self-explanatory: to protect lives.
-The guards are trained to effectively scan a body of water and the surrounding area to prevent and respond to emergencies.
+The primary function of a lifeguard is, of course, to protect lives.
+Through their lifeguard training, they develop the ability to effectively scan bodies of water and their surrounding areas in order to prevent and respond to emergencies.
 They are trained in CPR for professional rescuers and first aid practices, and are taught to anticipate potential problems before they arise.

 Why to Get Certified With American Lifeguard Association